engmohamedsalah/ClubberApp/README.md

 *   **Domain:** Contains core entities (`User`, `Match`, `Playlist`) and domain logic.
 *   **Application:** Contains application logic, interfaces (repositories, services, unit of work), DTOs, and service implementations.
-*   **Infrastructure:** Provides implementations for interfaces defined in the Application layer, such as repositories using EF Core (conceptual) and potentially external services.
+*   **Infrastructure:** Provides implementations for interfaces defined in the Application layer, such as repositories using EF Core with SQLite, and potentially external services.
 *   **Api:** The ASP.NET Core Web API layer, responsible for handling HTTP requests, routing, controllers, and interacting with the Application layer.

 ### Setup & Running

 1.  **Navigate to the API directory:**
     ```bash
+    # From the project root directory
-    cd /home/ubuntu/clubber_app/backend/ClubberApp.Api
+    cd backend/ClubberApp.Api
     ```
 2.  **Restore dependencies:**
     ```bash
     dotnet restore ../../ClubberApp.sln
     # The backend/.NET SDK version is pinned by backend/global.json
     ```
-3.  **Database Setup (Conceptual):**
+3.  **Database Setup:**
-    *   This implementation uses an in-memory database for simplicity during development and testing.
-For a production scenario, you would configure a connection string in `appsettings.json` for a persistent database (e.g., PostgreSQL, SQL Server).
+    *   This implementation uses a **SQLite database** for the main application, which is simple to set up for development.
+Integration tests utilize an **in-memory SQLite database**.
+For a production scenario, you would typically configure a connection string in `appsettings.json` for a more robust persistent database (e.g., PostgreSQL, SQL Server).
-    *   EF Core migrations would be used to manage the database schema:
+    *   EF Core migrations are used to manage the database schema:
         ```bash
-        # Add migration (run from Infrastructure project directory or specify with --project)
+        # To add a new migration (run from the project root, targeting the Infrastructure project):
-        dotnet ef migrations add InitialCreate --startup-project ../ClubberApp.Api
+        dotnet ef migrations add <MigrationName> --project backend/ClubberApp.Infrastructure --startup-project backend/ClubberApp.Api
-        # Apply migration (run from Api project directory)
+        # To apply migrations to the database (run from the project root):
-        dotnet ef database update
+        dotnet ef database update --startup-project backend/ClubberApp.Api
         ```
 4.  **JWT Configuration:**
-    *   Update the `JwtSettings` section in `/home/ubuntu/clubber_app/backend/ClubberApp.Api/appsettings.json` with your own secret key, issuer, and audience.
+    *   Update the `JwtSettings` section in `backend/ClubberApp.Api/appsettings.json` (relative to the project root) with your own secret key, issuer, and audience.
     ```json
     "JwtSettings": {
       "Key": "YOUR_VERY_SECURE_SECRET_KEY_HERE_LONGER_THAN_32_BYTES",